lulienne/lulienne/README.md

 - 🌐 **Corporate Student - Technology Consultant** at Accenture
    - 📆 10/2015 – 06/2018
    - 🌆 Kaiserslautern, Germany & London, UK
-   - 💼 Focused on Technical Consultinf for Consumer Goods Industry and Salesforce CRM solutions.
+   - 💼 Focused on Technical Consulting for Consumer Goods Industry and Salesforce CRM solutions.
    - 📈 Use of artificial intelligence to predict out-of-stocks in retail stores in the bachelor's thesis.